Outlines of the content

-It must be a difficult task to do, a continuation of narrating stories.
-That is also, in the most dramatic way.
-Seriously, the bhaktapurians are so fortunate that they are still living those stories.
-Those stories that they heard in their adolescence.
+It must be a difficult task to do, to the continuation of narrating stories that, in the most dramatic way.
+Sincerely, the bhaktapurians are so fortunate that they are still living those stories.
+Yes, those stories of Navadurga that they have heard in their adolescence.

 Also, the blessing to the rice planting fields

-The Navadurga Dance somehow is the best example of this sort of story.
-That is still in life.
+The Navadurga Dance somehow is the best example of this sort of story which is still exhaling in the streets of Bhaktapur.
 Most people have heard about it, but very few people know about it.
-Every year, the Navadurga, in the form of ritual masks die on Bhagasti which is sustained by Gatha dancers of Bhaktapur.
-As per the tradition, those masks are cremated and some portion of the ashes shipped to the waters of the Hanumante river.
-By which means, the Navadurga then bless the waters.
-That immerse the rice planting fields since the planting work officially starts after that.
+Every year, the Navadurga, in the form of ritual, masks die on Bhagasti which is sustained by Nava Durga Gana of Bhaktapur.

 In between the Sithinakha and Bhagasti

 Following the blessings to the rice planting fields, people started to get busy with planting and all.
 They stopped singing bhajans (local religious songs ) for a certain time.
 And, avoid playing any musical instruments too.
 But before that, the locals gave their last praying to the Nava Durga.

 The music of death

 Sibaja is famous for the title,” the music of death”.
-More often, people know it as the sound of butcher’s drum.
+More often, people know it as the sound of a butcher’s drum.
 That can be heard only in rare circumstances.
 Possibly, only two twice in a year.
 Moreover, Bhagasti is one of those rare circumstances.

 Representations of deities

 As the Navadurga consists of Brahmayeni, Maheswori, Kumari, Indrayani, Tripura Sundari, Barahi, Mahakali, Mahalaxmi, and Vaishnavi.
 The other deities, besides Navadurga, are Ganesha, Duma, Sima, Balkumari, Mahadev, and Sweta Bhairva.
-And, they all are made in Yachhen Tole.
+The masks are all made in Yachhen Tole.